Page last updated: 24/02/23

 These fascinating personal contributions have made me smile and reminded me of some events which I had forgotten.

-I hope that everyone who reads this will get as much pleasure from their time at Lyveden as I have had.
+We all hope that everyone who reads this will get as much pleasure from their time at Lyveden as we have had.

 12th April 2022